IBM-Cloud/vnf-samples/ha/setup.md

 More information on custom routes can be found [here](https://cloud.ibm.com/docs/vpc?topic=vpc-about-custom-routes)

-## VNF as an Active/Active HA Transparent Proxy Firewall
+## Active/Active HA Transparent VNF
 Let's consider the following example setup for a Palo Alto VM-Series:

 ![](/images/vnf-palo-flow-diagram.png)

-This example will configure the Palo Alto VNF as a transparent proxy firewall in Active / Active mode.
+This example will configure the Palo Alto as a transparent highly available Active / Active VNF.
 Because this is transparent, the client (source) makes a TCP request to the target (destination) IP at 10.240.66.4 instead of the firewall IP.

 An ingress custom route was created to ensure client (10.240.1.5) data packets destined for the target (10.240.66.4) will "hop" through the NLB.
 Since the NLB is configured in "Route Mode", TCP requests on all port's will be automatically forwarded.
 In this Active / Active example an egress route is also needed to ensure data traffic from the target will "hop" through the NLB on the return trip.
 In this example the client is in a different zone than the target but the target is in the same zone as the NLB/VNF.

-## VNF as an Active/Active HA Non-Transparent Proxy Firewall
+## Active/Active HA Non-Transparent VNF

 Let's consider the following example setup for an F5 Big-IP:

 ![](/images/vnf-f5-flow-diagram.png)

-This example will configure the F5 VNF as a non-transparent proxy firewall in Active / Active mode.
-Because this is a non-transparent proxy, the client (source) makes a TCP request to the F5 Virtual IP at 10.241.1.10.
+This example will configure the F5 as a non-transparent highly available Active / Active VNF.
+Because this is non-transparent, the client (source) makes a TCP request to the F5 Virtual IP at 10.241.1.10.
 The F5 VNF will inspect the packet and forward on to the target (10.241.1.8) that was added to the pool.

 An ingress custom route was created to ensure client (10.241.64.4) data packets destined for the F5 VNF (external interface at 10.241.1.10) will "hop" through the NLB.
-Since the NLB is configured in "Route Mode", TCP requests on all port's will be automatically forwarded.
+Since the NLB is configured in "Route Mode", TCP requests on all ports will be automatically forwarded.
 In this Active / Active example no egress route is needed since the target will respond to the source IP (F5 is setup to use SNAT).
 The F5 VNF will then forward the traffic directly back to the client, bypassing the NLB.
 Since the NLB and VNF are in the same subnet the Auto Last Hop: Disabled setting must also be configured to ensure the F5 does not use the destination MAC address of the NLB in it's routing decision.

 # NLB failovers and custom routes